dan-nagle/h2m/README.txt

 Utilities required to build LLVM are enumerated on the website llvm.org/docs/GettingStarted.html.
 Though it was principally designed for bash shells, h2mbuild.sh may run under other shells including ksh and zsh.
-Other posix compliant shells may also work, but they have not been tested.
+Other POSIX compliant shells may also work, but they have not been tested.
 LLVM and Clang are absolutely required to run h2m.
 The h2mbuild.sh script can handle the installation of this software if necessary.
 In